PoliticaHub Reference Sheet

 - A: The Prime Minister of Japan is a Head of government office.
 The specific powers of this office are defined by Japan's constitutional and legal framework.

-- Q: Who currently holds the Prime Minister of Japan?
+- Q: Who has held the Prime Minister of Japan?

-- A: The Prime Minister of Japan is currently associated with Sanae Takaichi.
-Other tracked holders include Shigeru Ishiba.
+- A: Tracked holders of the Prime Minister of Japan include Sanae Takaichi, Shigeru Ishiba.
 In total, 2 people have held this office.

 - Q: How is the Prime Minister of Japan chosen?